Who Says Welding Doesn’t Affect Strength?

 Solution – Welding Again For Strength

 Welding Revised Plate For StrengthThe example here illustrates the efficacy of a concepts we teach.
 Welding does change the material, so moving the welds from the direct stress points is a big way to help.
 Another way is to use a buffer (thicker) material directly by the weld, and to support the weld area.
 Look again at our recommendations with welding brackets on a trailer frame.
-You’ll see the same fundamentals with this solution.
+You will see the same fundamentals with this solution.

 How about a few photos of the revised receiver plate?
 Now, the main welds are no longer in line (on the same piece of metal), and the loads are through thicker material.
 The receiver welds are now at the ends as well as on the sides.
 Most of the welds are now on the thicker members, and they share loads all the way from the receiver to the bolts.
 The plate material will still cover as needed, and it combines the loading, but it is not the main weld member any longer.